5jt/Tatin/docs/source/index.md

 Tatin follows the [semantic versioning](glossary.md) conventions and silently [manages all this](load-and-update-strategy.md) for you.

-To support this work the Tatin registry never deletes a published package.
+To support this work the Principal Registry never deletes a published package.
-You can *deprecate* a package or a version, but the server retains it for anyone who relies on it.
+You can *deprecate* a package or a version, but the registry retains it for anyone who relies on it.

 ## :fontawesome-solid-laptop-code: Usage